INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### regression

-problem the goal is to predict a target that is continuous.
+Problem the goal is to predict a target that is continuous.
 Example of regression problems are:

 - predicting house prices from their descriptions (number of rooms, surface,